-- Special services (welfare, child protective services, etc.) - Health services (medical care, mental health, public health) - Criminal justice (courts, prosecution, jails, probation, etc.) - Regional parks (in some cases) - Elections and voters services - General government (assessor, treasurer, recorder, tax collector, etc.) - Planning and environmental services

-- Sales tax revenues will be revenue of the new city pending the agreement above.
+- Special services (welfare, child protective services, etc.) - Health services (medical care, mental health, public health) - Criminal justice (courts, prosecution, jails, probation, etc.) - Regional parks (in some cases) - Elections and voters services - General government (assessor, treasurer, recorder, tax collector, etc.) - Planning and environmental services - Sales tax revenues will be revenue of the new city pending the agreement above.
 Currently the county receives 1% of the 7.25% collected in Cambria.
-The district may raise the sales tax and all the tax above 7.25% will revenue to the new city/town. - Like sales tax the Transient Occupancy Tax (TOT) will also revenue to the new city/town pending the agreement with the county as stated above.
+The District may raise the sales tax and all the tax above 7.25% will revenue to the new city/town. - Like sales tax, the TOT will also bring revenue to the new city/town pending the agreement with the county as stated above.
 The city will be able to raise the TOT and accrue all the new tax.
-In Cambria lodging businesses are required to collect 9% TOT from their guests.
-Additionally, lodging operators are also required to collect 1.5% for the Tourism Marketing District (TMD) assessment, which goes to promote tourism in the County as a whole and a 2% Tourism Business Improvement District (TBID) assessment.
+In Cambria, lodging businesses are required to collect 9% TOT from their guests.
+Additionally, lodging operators are also required to collect 1.5% for the Tourism Marketing District (TMD) assessment, which goes to promote tourism in the County as a whole, along with a 2% Tourism Business Improvement District (TBID) assessment.
 Half of the TBID is allocated to the local Cambria Tourism Board to promote tourism in Cambria.
-The remainder is used by the County Tourism Board to promote tourism in the Improvement District which includes the North Coast area.
-The new city would collect all of the TOT tax and would share with the County based on the revenue neutrality negotiations but no more than 10.5%. - For reference here is a table of other SLO county cities tax rates.
+The remainder is used by the County Tourism Board to promote tourism in the Improvement District, which includes the North Coast area.
+The new city would collect all of the TOT tax and would share with the County based on the revenue neutrality negotiations, but no more than 10.5% of the 12.5% currently collected.
+The 2% left over would be for the new city to use as it sees fit.
+Some would be used for tourism by a new board appointed by the new city. - For reference here is a table of other SLO county cities tax rates.